mrmrs/pesticide/README.md

 If you make changes to the extension within this repo and want it pushed up to Chrome, report an issue and mention @paulmolluzzo to make sure I get an email about it.

+# Firefox Add-on

+Pesticide is also available as a [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/pesticide/)

 # Author

 [MRMRS](http://mrmrs.cc "Adam Morse - Designer Developer")